 |

-whereas the KYK-13 has only 6.
+compartments, whereas the KYK-13 has just six.

-The required key compartment is selected by setting the 2-digit selector
+A key compartment is selected by setting the 2-digit selector

-at the top to the corresponding number (00-39).
+at the top to the required number (00-39).

 This greatly increases the number of keys

-that can be carried around at any time.
+that can be carried around simultaneously.

-The UP-2001 was succeeded in 1992 by the UP-2101
+The UP-2001 was succeeded in 1992 by the UP-2101.

 |